ignite/cli/docs/guide/loan.md

 * Create messages in your module to interact with the loan object
 * Interact with other modules in your module
 * Use an escrow module account
-* Add application messages for a Loan system
+* Add application messages for a loan system
   * Request Loan
   * Approve Loan
   * Repay Loan